in28minutes/java-tutorial-for-beginners/02-CodeChallenge/02-IntroductionToMethods-MultiplicationTable.md

-#### Exercise 2
+#### Exercise: Editing A Method Definition in JShell

-1. Launch JShell
+1. Launch JShell.
-2. Define a method called `greet` that prints the message `"Welcome to JShell!"` to the console.
+2. Define a method called `greet` that prints the message "Welcome to JShell!" to the console.
 3. Call the `greet` method.
-4. Define a method called `printName` that prints your name to the console.
+4. Edit the `greet` method to print "Hello, JShell!" to the console instead.
-5. Call the `printName` method.
+5. Call the `greet` method again to verify that it has been updated.
 6. Exit JShell using the `/exit` command.

 ##### Solution

 1. Launch JShell.

-2. Define a method called `greet` that prints the message `"Welcome to JShell!"` to the console.
+2. Define a method called `greet` that prints the message "Welcome to JShell!" to the console.

 ```
 jshell> void greet() {
    ...>     System.out.println("Welcome to JShell!");
    ...> }
    ```